Package 'phytoclass'

 S (sample) matrix

-the minimum size required for a cluster
+the minimum number of samples required for a cluster

 Value